 Statute of Limitations

 Failing to file a wrongful death action on time may result in the filing party forfeiting their right to seek recovery.
-By hiring a knowledgable untimely death lawyer in Lima, a representative may be able to file their claim efficiently before the statute of limitations.
+By hiring a knowledgeable untimely death lawyer in Lima, a representative may be able to file their claim efficiently before the statute of limitations.

 Recoverable Damages